icattlecoder/jkl/README.md

-      --server              starts a server that will host your _site directory --port                changes the port that the Jekyll server will run on --s3                  copies the _site directory to s3 --s3-key              aws access key use for s3 authentication --s3-secret           aws secret key use for s3 authentication --s3-bucket           name of the s3 bucket
+      --server              starts a server that will host your _site directory --port                changes the port that the Jekyll server will run on --s3                  copies the _site directory to s3 --s3-config           /path/to/_jkl_s3.yml that specifies your AWS key, secret and bucket --s3-key              aws access key use for s3 authentication --s3-secret           aws secret key use for s3 authentication --s3-bucket           name of the s3 bucket
-      --qiniu               copies the _site directory to Qiniu Cloud Storage --qiniu-key           access key use for qiniu authentication --qiniu-secret        secret key use for qiniu authentication --qiniu-bucket        name of the qiniu bucket
+      --qiniu               copies the _site directory to Qiniu Cloud Storage --qiniu-config        /path/to/_jkl_qiniu.yml that specifies your Qiniu key, secret and bucket --qiniu-key           access key use for qiniu authentication --qiniu-secret        secret key use for qiniu authentication --qiniu-bucket        name of the qiniu bucket